Ask anyone—there’s really no other place in the world like Joshua Tree National Park.

 During the summers, it can be pretty unbearable to walk for long distances–I’m talking scorching 100+ degree weather.
 Contrastingly, it can be extremely brisk and chilly in the winter, similar to other desert areas.

-GETTING TO JOSHUA TREE NATIONAL PARK
+HOW TO GET TO JOSHUA TREE NATIONAL PARK

 The park is centrally located in the California desert and is the closest national park from both Los Angeles and San Diego.
 If you don’t live in the area, flying into LAX (Los Angeles) or PSP (Palm Springs) will be your best bet.
 You can rent a car once you arrive at the airport.